truongc2/Richard_Truong-Chau.github.io/README.md

-# Richard Truong-Chau - Progression in Data Science
+# Richard Truong-Chau - Portfolio

 ## About

-This is a repository to for my progress in Data Science to organise and track my goals/projects.
+This is a repository to track my progress in Data Science and to organise and track my goals/projects.
+The data is written primarily in Jupyter Notebook (Python).

 ## Projects